capjan/SyntaxBox/Readme.txt

 terms of the GNU Lesser General Public License (LGPL).

 This is a public fork of SyntaxBox with the following goals:
-* support .NET Framework 3.5 and upwards
+* support current versions of the .NET Framework
-* ensure continuing maintenance
+* ensure maintenance - at least as long as I need the library ;)
 * add new features
-* give every improvement back to the open source community
+* give improvements back to the open source community

 History
 -------